 Oslo Mikrobryggeri has been serving up beer brewed on location since 1989.
-You’ll see the giant tanks in the corner as you enter the pub.
+Check out the giant tanks in the corner as you enter the pub.

 The interior is dark, warm, cozy and pub-like.
 Numerous booths and tables invite you to meet up with friends for an intimate chat.
 The horseshoe bar invites you to saddle up on a barstool, chat with the patron next to you or exchange flirtatious glances with the sultry stranger on the opposite side.

 The atmosphere ranges from calm and intimate (early weekday evenings) to vibrant and energetic.
-Located in one of the more snobby areas of Oslo, Oslo Mikrobryggeri is a pretension-free oasis.
+Located in one of the more highfalutin’ areas of Oslo, Oslo Mikrobryggeri is a pretension-free oasis.

 Like darts?
 There’s a board in the furthest cranny of the pub.
 You can ask to borrow a set of darts from the bar, but there’s a decent chance the players you’re eyeing to challenge not only have their own but are ranked among Norway’s best.